-Sounds like a song, right?
+Sounds like a song title, right?
 Well, it isn’t.

 Tenth grade, or as my neurons affectionately call it, their catastrophic demise, requires more brainpower than the power carried by a 132 kV transmission wire.
 These days, I turn more to my parents than to my own brain for support (nothing wrong with that, they’re much smarter than me).
 Plus, they give excellent morale-boosting pep talks that I desperately need, as the various textbooks that form the bulk of tenth grade are making my brain go haywire as I’m trying to connect the dots.